 There is usually also sufficient time to leave the conference venue for a quick meal in a nearby pub or cafe.

 All official speakers are invited by the organisers to a dinner in order to meet each other.
-Sometimes this has an «Adventure» element. eg 2007 there was a speaker at the speaker’s dinner giving tips on presentations.
+Sometimes this has an Adventure or bonding element, eg 2007 there was a speaker at the speaker’s dinner giving tips on presentations.
 Usually it is just light food and drinks at a nicer venue.

 In some years a major sponsor will invite all attendees to a venue for beer and food.
 Soft drinks and cheaper beers will be covered by their tab.